 How do I add cryptocurrency to my wallet?

-Add cryptocurrency to your wallet by opening the program, logging in and looking at the list of coins.
+You can add cryptocurrency to your wallet by opening the program, logging in and looking at the list of coins.

-Next to each supported coin in the list there is a section titled “your address”.
+Next to each supported coin in the list, there is a section titled “your address”.
 It will be different for each cryptocurrency.

 Send cryptocurrency to those addresses to send them to your wallet.
 Make sure you’re using the correct cryptocurrency’s address.
 Sending funds to the incorrect address will result in permanent loss of your funds.

 How do I make payments with my Atomic Wallet?

 To send funds out of your wallet just click on the cryptocurrency you want to transfer.
 It will expand into a space to enter the destination address, the amount you want to send and ask to re-enter your Atomic Wallet password for security.

 Advanced users can also export their private keys.